Alwin-Lin/GCP-automation/README.md

-This is a collection of tools to help you setup your android app project for  <a href="https://en.wikipedia.org/wiki/Continuous_integration">continuous build</a> by google cloud build
+This is a collection of tools to help you setup your android app project for  <a href="https://en.wikipedia.org/wiki/Continuous_integration">continuous build</a> by <a herf="https://cloud.google.com/cloud-build/">google cloud build</a>

 #1.
 Create project and grant acces to cloud storage